sahilshahane/BookStore/README.md.txt

 Requirements:

 1. Project Setup:
-o	Use ASP.NET Core to create the web application. o	Use Entity Framework Core for database operations. o	Use SQLite as the database provider for simplicity.
+(done) o	Use ASP.NET Core to create the web application.
+(done) o	Use Entity Framework Core for database operations.
+(done) o	Use SQLite as the database provider for simplicity.

-2. Book Model:
+(done) 2.
+Book Model:
 o	Create a Book class with the following properties:
 	Id (int, primary key)
 	Title (string, required)